a-b-street/abstreet/docs/design/gui.md

 visual style.
 Stuff like intersections are ignored, rendering roads instead of lanes, and making animated buildings.
 Let's just start, and see what kind of common code makes sense to keep.

+OK, so far nothing extra to share -- the existing abstractions work well.
+But now I think we need a quadtree just to avoid rendering too much stuff.
+The Renderable trait from editor is a bit too much -- selection and tooltips, nah.
+(Or not yet?)
+And then since the buildings move, what do we do about the quadtree?
+Constantly updating it is silly -- it'd be best to capture the full extent of the bounding box, the worst case.
+Actually wait, it's easy -- the original bbox is fine!
+The bldg only shrinks closer to the sidewalk when animating.

+So, try adding the quadtree for roads and buildings (diff quadtrees or one unified? hmm) and see what looks common.